JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/testing_faq.md

 ### How to run tests for all files in a directory?

-Use [`FileBasedTestCaseHelper`](%gh-ic%/platform/testFramework/src/com/intellij/testFramework/FileBasedTestCaseHelper.java), please see its javadoc for instructions.
+Use [`FileBasedTestCaseHelper`](%gh-ic%/platform/testFramework/src/com/intellij/testFramework/FileBasedTestCaseHelper.java), please see its Javadoc for instructions.

 ### How to modify setup on a per-test basis?